brockar/blog/content/post/virtual-machines/index.md

 (Replace `eno1` with your actual physical interface name - find it with `ip link`)

-### Notes

-- Remember to replace `$USER` with your actual username or use the environment variable as shown
-- For VMware, you may need to enable folder sharing in the VM settings first

 ## VMware Virtual Machines

 If you're using VMware and need to set up shared folders between your host and guest systems: